A Dallas Cowboys football blog

 Instead, after having clinched a playoff spot a half-hour before taking the field, we got this.

-• A that got Buffalo off the field in three of its first four drives only to have two dumb penalties and not throwing a challenge flag on an obvious fumble extend them instead.
+• A defense that got Buffalo off the field in three of its first four drives only to have two dumb penalties and not throwing a challenge flag on an obvious fumble extend them instead.

 • An offense that couldn’t get out of its own way for most of the game.